sverweij/dependency-cruiser/doc/rules-reference.md

 and started using it in a production source.

-To save you from embarrassing moments like this, you can make rules with the `dependencyTypes` verb.
+To save you from embarrassing moments like this, you can make rules with the `dependencyTypes` restrction.
 E.g. to prevent you accidentally depend on a `devDependency` from anything in `src` add this to your .dependency-cruiser.js's "forbidden" section: